mvolkmann/blog/src/smalltalk/24-reflection.md

 The `Behavior` class implements the method `sourceCodeAt:` which returns a `UnicodeString` containing the source code for the method with a given selector `Symbol`.
-For example, the following code gets a string of source code from the `Dictionary` `#at:put:` method:
+The following code gets a string of source code from the `Dictionary` `#at:put:` method:

 ```smalltalk